onflow/flow-101-quest/README.md

 To run this transaction, use the following command.
 We are using the `fun` message key as an example, feel free to choose your favorite from the list in the previous section.

 ```
-flow transactions send ./leave-message.cdc 0x63ffd70144f80d07 fun --signer=hero --network=testnet
+flow transactions send ./cadence/transactions/sign-yearbook.cdc 0x63ffd70144f80d07 fun --signer=hero --network=testnet
 ```

-> NOTE: if you cloned the repo, the file `./leave-message.cdc` is located in `./cadence/transactions/`.
-Based on where you are in the directory, update the path in the command above accordingly, or navigate to that folder by typing `cd cadence/transactions`.
+> NOTE: This command will only work if you cloned the repo, since the file `sign-yearbook.cdc` is located in `./cadence/transactions/`.
+Based on where you are in the directory, update the path in the command above accordingly.
+For example, if you created the file in the home directory of the repo, you should use `./sign-yearbook.cdc` instead in the command above.

 #### 4. Read Messages from Yearbook